Presidency of Jomo Kenyatta: Inauguration and cabinet

 The inauguration of Jomo Kenyatta as president took place on 12 December 1964.
 It was staged to coincide exactly with the year Kenya attained independence in 1963.
-This led to the dedication of 12 December as a national holiday named Jamuhuri Day.
+This led to the dedication of 12 December as a national holiday named Jamhuri Day.

 Jomo Kenyatta did not form a new cabinet when he became president.
 The first cabinet formed by Jomo Kenyatta was in 1963 and it continued in force for the entire term.
 Notably, Kenyatta was prime minister when he formed his first cabinet and his position changed to president after his swearing in.
 Another major change was the appointment of Jaramogi Oginga Odinga, who was previously the Home affairs Minister, as his vice president.
 The rest of the cabinet was constituted as follows: